-On the winter programs, we only offer 1 start date.
-Summer programs we usually offer a few different start date options.
+We usually offer a few different start date options.
 It’s usually a good idea, if you can make it work, to start in the first week of the program.
 That helps you go through all the natural stages of cultural adjustment along with your peers and helps you feel in sync with others.
 But if you can’t start the first week of the summer program, no problem at all, we’ll help you get integrated into the group and up to speed with everything.

 Yes of course, please just communicate early with us about your schedule and we’ll help you make sure all of the details of your trip are accounted for.